liufeng2317/ADFWI/docs/version-plans/bv1.2/77-marmousi2-loss-sensitivity-diagnostics.md

 ## Next Step

-For the 100-iteration baseline, record both default `lr=1e12` and a sensitivity run such as `lr=1e14`, or choose a more informative reduced window before using loss decrease as the primary success criterion.
+Do not use `lr=1e14` as a real-case recommendation.
+Compare against the original Marmousi2 notebook settings first, then choose a more informative reduced window before using loss decrease as the primary success criterion.